Castile and León

-It was created in 1983 by the merging of the provinces of the historic region of León: León, Zamora and Salamanca with those of Castilla La Vieja (Old Castile): Ávila, Burgos, Palencia, Segovia, Soria and Valladolid.
-The provinces of Santander and Logroño, which until then had been included in the Old Castile administrative division, opted out of this merger and formed the new Autonomous Communities of Cantabria and La Rioja respectively.

-Castile and León is the largest autonomous community in Spain in terms of area, covering 94,222 km2.
-It is however sparsely populated, with a population density below 30/km2.
-While a capital has not been explicitly declared, the seats of the executive and legislative powers are set in Valladolid by law and for all purposes that city (also the most populated municipality) serves as de facto regional capital.
+Castile and León is an autonomous community in northwestern Spain.
+Castile and León is the largest autonomous community in Spain by area, covering 94,222 km2.
+It is, however, sparsely populated, with a population density below 30/km2.
+While a capital has not been explicitly declared, the seats of the executive and legislative powers are set in Valladolid by law, and for all purposes that city (also the most populated municipality) serves as the de facto regional capital.

 Castile and León is a landlocked region, bordered by Portugal as well as by the Spanish autonomous communities of Galicia, Asturias, Cantabria, the Basque Country, La Rioja, Aragon, Castilla–La Mancha, the Community of Madrid and Extremadura.
 Chiefly comprising the northern half of the Inner Plateau, it is surrounded by mountain barriers (the Cantabrian Mountains to the North, the Sistema Central to the South and the Sistema Ibérico to the East) and most of the territory is drained by the Douro River (Spanish: Duero), flowing west toward the Atlantic Ocean.

+The autonomous community was created in 1983 by grouping the provinces of León, Zamora, Salamanca (all three traditionally attached to the region of León), Ávila, Burgos, Palencia, Segovia, Soria and Valladolid (attached to Old Castile).

 The region contains eleven World Heritage Sites, making it (along with Lombardia in Italy) the region with most UNESCO World Heritage Sites.
 UNESCO recognizes the Cortes of León of 1188 as the cradle of worldwide parliamentarism.
+The region is strongly affected by population ageing.
+Castile and León is the region with the worst quality of government index in Spain.

 Symbols

-The Statute of Autonomy of Castile and León, reformed for the last time in 2007, establishes in the sixth article of its preliminary title the symbols of the community's exclusive identity.
+The Statute of Autonomy of Castile and León, reformed most recently in 2007, establishes in the sixth article of its preliminary title the symbols of the community's exclusive identity.
 These are: the coat of arms, the flag, the banner and the anthem.
 Its legal protection is the same as that corresponding to the symbols of the State -whose outrages are classified as crime in article 543 of the Penal Code-.

 In the articulated statuary, the coat of arms is defined as follows:

 Likewise, the flag is described as follows:

 Following the same wording, the banner is constituted by the shield quartered on a traditional crimson background.
 The Statute also expresses: "The anthem and the other symbols [...] will be regulated by specific law".
 After the promulgation of the fundamental norm, this law was not promulgated, so the anthem does not exist, but de iure is a symbol of autonomy.